N. Korea Launches Ballistic Missile into Sea of Japan

 - Русский

 Seoul/Tokyo, Nov.
-7 (Jiji Press)--North Korea launched a ballistic missile from around Taegwan in the northwestern region toward the Sea of Japan on Friday, according to the South Korean military.
+7 (Jiji Press)--North Korea launched a ballistic missile from around Taegwan in the northwestern region toward the Sea of Japan around 12:35 p.m.
+Friday, according to the South Korean military.

-The missile seems to have already fallen into waters outside Japan's exclusive economic zone, a Japanese Defense Ministry source said.
+The projectile, believed to be a short-range missile, appears to have fallen into waters outside Japan’s exclusive economic zone, a Japanese Defense Ministry source said.

-In Tokyo, Japanese Prime Minister Sanae Takaichi told reporters that no damage related to the launch has been reported in her country.
+The missile reached a maximum altitude of about 50 kilometers and traveled a distance of more than 450 km, the ministry said.
+The South Korean military said the missile flew about 700 km.

 [Copyright The Jiji Press, Ltd.]